Timothy Thatcher: WWE (2020–2022)

 On February 2, 2020, it was reported Thatcher signed a developmental contract with WWE.
 On the April 15 edition of NXT, Thatcher was revealed as Matt Riddle's tag team partner, replacing Pete Dunne (who was unable to travel due to the COVID-19 pandemic).
-Thatcher and Riddle defended the NXT Tag Team Championships against Undisputed Era.
+Thatcher and Riddle defended the NXT Tag Team Championship against Undisputed Era.
 However, on the May 13 edition of NXT, Thatcher and Riddle lost the titles to Imperium when Thatcher walked out on Riddle during the match, turning heel in the process.
 Thatcher would then face Riddle later on in the evening, with Riddle picking up the win.
 Following the match, Thatcher would attack Riddle and lock him in his Fujiwara armbar submission.
 Their storyline would end the following week in a Fight Pit match with Kurt Angle as the special guest referee, where Thatcher won after Riddle passed out to a rear naked choke.

-On the June 17 episode of NXT, he debuted a new gimmick of a submission specialist who teaches new students his "Thatch-as-Thatch-Can" style of training.
+On the June 17, 2020 episode of NXT, Thatcher debuted a new gimmick of a submission specialist who taught students his "Thatch-as-Thatch-Can" style of training.
 On the September 16 episode of NXT, Thatcher had his first singles championship match in WWE when he faced Damian Priest for the NXT North American Championship where he was unsuccessful.
-At NXT TakeOver XXX, he had his first Takeover match where he lost to Finn Balor.
-Shortly after, he began a feud with Tommaso Ciampa which led to a match at NXT TakeOver War Games where Ciampa won.
+At NXT TakeOver XXX, he had his first Takeover match where he lost to Finn Bálor.

+In late 2020, Thatcher began a feud with Tommaso Ciampa which led to a match at NXT TakeOver War Games where Ciampa won.
 On the January 20, 2021, episode of NXT, Thatcher fought Ciampa in the Fight Pit where he came out victorious.
 After the match, Thatcher and Ciampa showed respect to one another and Ciampa asked Thatcher to be his partner for the Dusty Rhodes Tag Team Classic which Thatcher accepted, turning face in the process.
-They defeated Ariya Daivari and Tony Nese in the first round, The Undisputed Era (Adam Cole and Roderick Strong), in the quarter finals, before being defeated by the Grizzled Young Veterans in the semi-finals.
+They defeated Ariya Daivari and Tony Nese in the first round, The Undisputed Era (Adam Cole and Roderick Strong), in the quarter-finals, before being defeated by the Grizzled Young Veterans (James Drake and Zack Gibson) in the semi-finals.
 On the June 15 episode of NXT, Ciampa and Thatcher defeated the Grizzled Young Veterans in a tornado tag match to earn a future NXT Tag Team Championship match.
-They faced the champions, MSK on July 6 at The Great American Bash but were defeated.
-On the August 24 episode of NXT, Thatcher faced Ridge Holland in a losing effort and after the match would be brutally attacked by Holland, writing him off television.
+They faced the champions, MSK (Wes Lee and Nash Carter) on July 6 at The Great American Bash but were defeated.

+On the August 24, 2021 episode of NXT, Thatcher faced Ridge Holland in a losing effort and after the match would be brutally attacked by Holland, writing him off television.
 This would mark his final appearance on television as he would transition to a coaching role at the WWE Performance Center.
 On January 5, 2022, Thatcher was released from his WWE contract.